gpalex07/HotspotMap/README.md

 - database logins isima/isima
 - hotspotmap uses url rewriting, so AllowOverride must be set to All (it usely set to All by default)
 - remove alias /home to avoid conflicts with hotspotmap's pages
+- to check that the .htaccess is working (not ignored by apache), just type 127.0.0.1:8080/index.html.
+If the page displays 'It works!' then the index.html is loaded which means that the .htaccess has been ignored.
+It should instead display a 404 not found page (if the .htaccess was working).

 Browsing HotspotMap